trigger-corp/Forge-Documentation/source/modules/payments.rst

 In order to test in-app payments on iOS you must make sure you have completed the following steps:
  * Create a specific app ID for your app in the iOS provisioning portal, and create development and distribution provisioning profiles for that app.
 Wildcard provisioning profiles will not work with in-app purchases.
  * Add your app to iTunes Connect and add any in-app products you want to sell.
-Currently the payments module support consumable and non-consumable products only, not subscriptions.
  * :ref:`Package your app <releasing-ios-ipa>` with the *distribution* provisioning profile into an IPA and submit it to iTunes Connect; if you do not wish you submit your app for approval yet you can submit it then immediately reject the binary through iTunes Connect.
  * Run the app on a device using the *development* provisioning profile to be able to test in the sandbox with dummy transactions.
  * You cannot buy apps using a real iTunes account while testing: in order to test, you must sign out of the App Store on your device, and when using your app and prompted to login, sign in with a test user created through iTunes Connect.